ericmjl/essays-on-data-science/docs/machine-learning/graph-nets.md

 ![](./graph-nets-figures/fig1-graphs.png)

 A graph $G$, in really concise mathematical notation, can be represented as $G = (V, E)$, or in plain English, an unordered collection of vertices (a synonym for nodes) and an unordered collection of edges.

 ## Graphs as _arrays_

 One thing that's a really neat property of graphs is that we can actually represent them as _arrays_.
-This is covered in the [Linear Algebra section][linalg] of [Network Analysis Made Simple][nams]; I also wrote about this in the earlier sections of an essay I wrote on [message passing][msg] I'd encourage you to check it out in its entirety, but nonetheless here's a simplified version to introduce you to the key ideas.
+This is covered in the [Linear Algebra section][linalg] of [Network Analysis Made Simple][nams];
+I also wrote about this in the earlier sections of an essay I wrote on [message passing][msg] that I'd encourage you to check it out in its entirety, but nonetheless here's a simplified version to introduce you to the key ideas.

 [nams]: https://ericmjl.github.io/Network-Analysis-Made-Simple/index.html
 [linalg]: https://ericmjl.github.io/Network-Analysis-Made-Simple/04-advanced/02-linalg/
 [msg]: https://ericmjl.github.io/essays-on-data-science/machine-learning/message-passing/

-Because graphs are comprised of nodes and edges, we need to figure out a way of representing them individually.
+Because graphs are comprised of nodes and edges, we need to figure out a way of representing both of them as arrays.
 Coming up, we'll explore how this can be done.

 ### Representing nodes as arrays